 Barre Gardens Nursing and Rehab is one of only three available facilities in Barre, Vermont.
 We awarded it an overall grade of C, which is a middle of the pack score.
 Based on our assessment, there are definitely much worse places out there.
-We were also pleased to discover that this nursing home received consistently decent grades in all four of our categories.
-Additional information about these categories can be found below.
+This facility didn't meet our expectations in all of our categories, but it did not receive any rock-bottom grades either.
+Additional information about its category grades can be found below.

 Barre Gardens Nursing and Rehab

 - Nursing Home

 - Accepts Medicare 1

 - No Family Council

 - Personal Care